Everything you need to know about the first trimester (weeks 1 to 12)

 First trimester: key stages

-The first trimester begins on the first day of your last period and lasts until the end of week 12.
-This means that by the time you know for sure you're pregnant, you might already be five or six weeks pregnant!
+The first trimester begins on the first day of your last menstrual period and lasts until the end of week 12.
+This means that by the time you know for sure you're pregnant, you might already be 5 or 6 weeks pregnant.

-A lot happens during these first three months.
+A lot happens during these first 3 months.
 The fertilised egg rapidly divides into layers of cells and implants in the wall of your womb where it carries on growing.
-These layers of cells become an embryo, which is what the baby is called at this stage.
+These layers of cells become an embryo, which is what your baby is called at this stage.

 When am I due?

-Find out your due date using our due date calculator!
+Find out when you are due with our due date calculator.

 When will I see a midwife?